 If you are exploring non-medication options the best facials for acne are chemical peels and acne facials which use acne specific treatment protocols of blended in-clinic pharmaceutical grade products to treat your acne.
-More advanced treatments will include lasers acne treatments accompanied by laser acne scar removal.
+More advanced treatments will include laser acne treatments accompanied by laser acne scar removal.
 Your medical skin care advisor will suggest a treatment frequency that is best suited to the severity of your acne.

 After your in-clinic acne treatments you will need to continue your acne skin care at home.
-Your home care regimen complements and reinforce your in-clinic treatments as by itself you will not see treatment results quickly enough.
+Your home care regimen complements and reinforces your in-clinic treatments as by itself you will not see treatment results quickly enough.
 We have put together for you to consider some of the best acne products we have had treatment success with.
-These are all pharmaceutical grade skin care products and should only be used after a consultation with your skin care professional who will recommend a complete acne home care regimen specific to your needs and skin condition.
+These are all pharmaceutical grade skin care products and should only be used after a consultation with your Essential Life skin care professional who then tailor a complete acne home care regimen specific to your needs and skin condition.